Primary

 Also targets: Shoulders

-Want Svend Press in your program?
+See where Svend Press fits in your weekly plan

 Stand holding a weight plate between your palms at chest level.